Simulation-based Inference of Reionization Parameters from 3D Tomographic 21 cm Light-cone Images -- II: Application of

-The procedure for scattering coefficients is as follows. \begin{itemize} \item [(1)] The scattering coefficients for the ``pure signal'' case with ${\bf k}_\perp = 0$ mode removed.
+The procedure for scattering coefficients is as follows. \begin{itemize} \item [(1)] The scattering coefficients for the ``pure signal'' case with ${\bf k}_\perp = 0$ mode removed (see Section~\ref{sec:results_pure}).
 We use 18,000 light-cone images and an ensemble of 8 NDEs $(5,6,7,8)*2$, which means that we have two NDE blocks, each having the NDE with the number of transformations 5, 6, 7, and 8, respectively.
 Hereafter we use the same terminology.
 Notice that the final performance can be further enhanced with double the size of the light-cone images.
-To fairly compare with {\tt 21cmDELFI-PS}, we use 18,000 images for reports in the paper. \item [(2)] We use 36,000 light-cone images and the coefficients from pure discrete boxes.
+To fairly compare with {\tt 21cmDELFI-PS}, we use 18,000 images for reports in the paper. \item [(2)] The coefficients from pure discrete boxes (see Appendix~\ref{sec:single}).
 We use 27,000 samples.
-The ensembles for the first, third, and fifth boxes: $(5,6,7,8)*3$, $(5,6,7,8)*3$, $(5,6,7,8)*2$, respectively. \item [(3)] We use 36,000 light-cone images and the coefficients with the information of averaged $\ell$ from pure boxes.
-The ensembles from $\ell=1$ to $\ell=8$: $(5)*4$, $(6,7,8,9)*3$, $(6,7,8,9)*2$, $(5,6,7,8)*2$, $(6,7,8,9)*3$, $(5,6,7,8)*2$, $(5)*4$, $(5,6,7,8)*2$, respectively. \item [(4)] The coefficients with the information of single $\ell$ from pure boxes.
+The ensembles for the first, third, and fifth boxes: $(5,6,7,8)*3$, $(5,6,7,8)*3$, $(5,6,7,8)*2$, respectively. \item [(3)] The coefficients with the information of averaged $\ell$ from pure boxes (see Appendix~\ref{sec:l_number}).
+We use 36,000 samples.
+The ensembles from $\ell=1$ to $\ell=8$: $(5)*4$, $(6,7,8,9)*3$, $(6,7,8,9)*2$, $(5,6,7,8)*2$, $(6,7,8,9)*3$, $(5,6,7,8)*2$, $(5)*4$, $(5,6,7,8)*2$, respectively. \item [(4)] The coefficients with the information of single $\ell$ from pure boxes (see Appendix~\ref{sec:l_number}).
+We use 36,000 samples.
 The ensembles from $\ell=0$ to $\ell=8$: $(5)*4$, $(5)*4$, $(5,6,7,8)*2$, $(5)*4$, $(5,6,7,8)*2$, $(5,6,7,8)*2$, $(5,6,7,8)*2$, $(5,6,7,8)*2$, $(5,6,7,8)*2$, respectively. \item [(5)] The coefficients from the signal with SKA noise.
-We use 27,000 samples.
-The ensembles for the signal with 1-km smoothing: $(5,6,7,8)*2$, and 2-km smoothing: $(5,6,7,8)*3$, respectively. \item [(6)] The coefficients from the signal with SKA noise and residual foreground.
+We use 27,000 samples (see Section~\ref{sec:results_thermal}).
+The ensembles for the signal with 1-km smoothing: $(5,6,7,8)*2$, and 2-km smoothing: $(5,6,7,8)*3$, respectively. \item [(6)] The coefficients from the signal with SKA noise and residual foreground (see Section~\ref{sec:results_thermal}).
+We use 36,000 samples.
 The ensembles for the signal with 1-km smoothing: $(20)*2$, and 2-km smoothing: $(30)*2$, respectively. \end{itemize}